bestia-dev-archived/indexeddb_from_rust/README.md

 The imported async fn needs to be await just like rust functions.
 The macro wasm_bindgen makes some magic to transform Promises to futures on import:
 `let currdb = open_db().await.unwrap();`
 Some of the functions are async and others are not.
-It can lead to strange problems if an async function is used as normal.
+It can lead to strange problems if an async function is used as a normal function.
 This is a thing to be careful about.
+Rust will hopefully show a warning, but javascript will not.

 ## Currency exchange rates